Angela Merkel calls for standard COVID measures across the EU | DW | 21.01.2021

 She said Germany will have "more than enough vaccine doses" in the course of this year and expressed hope that production can be ramped up.

 The chancellor also hoped for vaccines for younger people.
-More younger people have been affected in this wave of the pandemic than in spring 2020.
+More younger people have been affected by this wave of the pandemic than in spring 2020.

 "This pandemic is the disaster of the century.
-Patience is being put to the test," she said.
+Patience is being put to the test," Merkel said.

-Merkel also addressed concerns about international inequality of vaccine access across the world.
+She also addressed concerns about the international inequality of vaccine distribution access across the world.
+She said that international cooperation will be key in ending the pandemic.

-The chancellor also addressed the inauguration of US President Joe Biden, saying she sees a "much broader scope" for cooperation with the new president.